OpenAgricultureFoundation/python-wifi-connect/README.md

 ### 2. Connect: User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
-The access point SSID is, by default, `OpenAg WiFi Connect`.
-It can be changed by setting the `--portal-ssid` command line argument or the `PORTAL_SSID` environment variable.
-By default, the network is unprotected, but a WPA2 passphrase can be added by setting the `--portal-passphrase` command line argument or the `PORTAL_PASSPHRASE` environment variable.
+The access point SSID is, by default, `PFC_EDU-<name>` where "name" is something random like "shy-lake" or "green-frog".

 ### 3. Portal: Phone Shows Captive Portal to User